ncotti/docs/docs/ci/runners.md

 ## Custom GitHub-hosted runners

-This type of runners execute inside a user created Docker container.
-You should have created a Docker image and uploaded it to [DockerHub][dockerhub].
+This type of runners execute inside a user-created Docker image that should have been previosuly created and uploaded to [DockerHub][dockerhub].

-For example, if your Docker image is called `image_repo/image_name`, then you can execute the CI workflow in that container by including the `jobs.<job_id>.containers.image` property.
-Below is a full workflow example, that uses the `alpine:latest` image, with the environmental `CUSTOM_VARIABLE = "author"`
+Include the `jobs.<job_id>.containers.image` property to make the job's steps execute inside the Docker container.
+Below is a full workflow example, that uses the `alpine:latest` image, with the environment variable `CUSTOM_VARIABLE = "author"`

 ```yaml
 name: Run hello world on a Docker container